 Responsibility for certification and claims regarding building performance rest with the person signing the certificate.
 There is also a duty of care placed on the client to ensure that the consultant is competent and suitably insured.

 The Role of the AECB in the certification process

 Queries: The AECB reserves the right to query submissions at its own discretion.
 Self-certifiers shall respond to all queries to the AECB’s satisfaction.
-In the event of a failure to respond to queries within 20 working days then the AECB reserves the right to disallow the claim of AECB Silver compliance.
+In the event of a failure to respond to queries within 20 working days then the AECB reserves the right to disallow the claim of AECB Building Standard compliance.

 Declaration certificate: Though the AECB provides a declaration certificate it does not audit or take responsibility for the certification process.
 In this respect the responsibility for certification lies firmly with the certifying consultant making the declaration.
 To this end the declaration certificate, and all other relevant information must be completed by the certifying consultant.

 In the event of a non-conformance claim the onus lies with the certifying consultant, not with the AECB.